Credit: @treetopia_campground on Instagram

 Get ready to roll because roller rinks are making a serious comeback.
-Disco balls, palm trees, and elaborate botanical arrangements make up the glittery roller world of DiscOasis at Central Park’s iconic Wollman Rink.
-Get your boogie on and transport yourself to the heyday of the roller disco at this immersive theatrical experience that features nightly roller-skating performances, live DJs, artists, and special guests.
-Daytime skating is also available.
-At the Rink at Rockefeller Center, you’ll find Flipper's Roller Boogie Palace — the reincarnation of a legendary West Hollywood roller disco, and in Queens you’ll get to spin your wheels at the TWA Hotel’s Roll-A-Rama at the Runway Rink at JFK Airport, where you can skate around the hotel’s classic 1958 Constellation airplane, which has been transformed into a cocktail lounge.
-While these experiences are outdoors and open through the fall, a trip to Cohoes in the Capital-Saratoga region will bring you to Guptill’s Roller Skating Arena — recognized by the Guinness Book of World Records as the largest indoor roller skating rink.
+New York City has plenty of places to lace up from Flipper's Roller Boogie Palace at the Rink at Rockefeller Center — the reincarnation of a legendary West Hollywood roller disco, to The Standard hotel and Pier 2 at Brooklyn Bridge Park.
+A trip to Cohoes in the Capital-Saratoga region will bring you to Guptill’s Roller Skating Arena — recognized by the Guinness Book of World Records as the largest indoor roller skating rink.
 The family business has been in operation for 71 years and also has some of the best ice cream around.

 Take a Ride on a Historic Wooden Roller Coaster (Various Regions)